haghard/docker-compose-akka-cluster/README.md

 Why akka-cluster-sharding is not enough?
 The good part is that it guarantees that if a commands riches a shard region and the target sharded entity gets rebalanced or crushed, the command will be buffered and re-routed to the entity once it's available again somewhere else.
-The problem being that by the time the entity is available again, the caller may already get ask timeout, so we lose the associated response.
+The problem being that by the time the entity is available again, the caller may already get ask timeout, so we lose the response.

 ### info about akka-cluster-sharding